nmattei/cmps3160/_projects/FinalTutorial.md

 You will need to replace the path to your notebook file with the path to your actual notebook file in your Google Drive.
 Be sure to mount your drive before running this!
 Once you issue that command in CoLab you will see a `NOTEBOOKFILE.html` file in the same Google Drive directory that your notebook is in.
 You will need to download that file, then upload it to the repo that you created on github.io.

-~~In order to make your webpage open up the notebook and make sure everything is as you like it (cells and outputs are showing, no error messages, etc.).
-Then go to `File >> Download As >>` and download the notebook as HTML.
-This will save the HTML files to your disk.~~  You will then need to rename this to index.html and upload it into your github.io page.
+You will then need to rename this to index.html and upload it into your github.io page.
 Once this is done, navigate to `username.github.io` and make sure the notebook is displayed as you like!

 ### Milestone 1 Submission